-Enter in this field either the network name of the controller or the IP address.
-If this field contains no valid address the program is not able to connect the controller.
+Enter in this field either the network name of the NetLinx or the IP address.
+If this field contains no valid address the program is not able to connect the NetLinx.
+This is also necessary to enable TPanel to access the disc of the NetLinx to search for TP4 files.

 Note: Currently only plain access is possible.
-TPanel doesn't allow encrypted access to a controller!
+TPanel doesn't allow encrypted access to a NetLinx!